ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/4-operational-emissions.md

 ### Agreed scope

 Cloudflare is a [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) that GWF use to provide better performance for their websites and manage DNS settings.
 We put Cloudflare into this Managed Services category, but it could just as easily belong to the Cloud Services category instead.
-We ultimately took the decision as this category would have been empty otherwise, and we liked being about to separate Cloudflare clearly.
+We ultimately took the decision as this category would have been empty otherwise, and we liked being able to separate Cloudflare clearly.

 ### High level estimate methodology